sas695/IDD-Fa19-Lab7/README.md

 ## Part B. Web Camera

 **a.
 Compare `helloYou/server.js` and `IDD-Fa18-Lab7/pictureServer.js`.
 What elements had to be added or changed to enable the web camera?
 (Hint: It might be good to know that there is a UNIX command called `diff` that compares files.)**

+Differences between the `helloYou/server.js` and `IDD-Fa18-Lab7/pictureServer.js` code is compared in the following text file that was created using the 'diff' comand:

+[diff.txt] (

 **b.
 Include a video of your working video doorbell**